 While the dough is in the fridge, cook your chicken breast.
 Seasoning generously with salt and pepper.
 Make sure there is also a little oil in the pan so your chicken doesn’t stick.
 Cook the chicken for ~5 minutes and then add in the chicken stock and bring this to a boil.
 Simmer until the chicken is fully cooked and reaches an internal temperature of 165 degrees F for 15 seconds.
 Using tongs, moved fully cooked chicken to a plate and then reduce the chicken stock down to ~1 cup.

-Meanwhile, melt the butter, 2 tbsp. canola oil and add in carrots, jalapenos, onions, celery and garlic.
+Meanwhile, melt the butter.
+Add in 2 tbsp. canola oil, carrots, jalapeños, onions, celery and garlic.
 Cook over medium heat until veggies become tender.
-Then add in cooked, chopped chicken, flour and stir this together until nicely coated.
+Then add in the cooked & chopped chicken, flour and stir this together until nicely coated.
 Slowly add in milk and the reduced chicken stock and bring to a boil.
 Simmer until this mixture thickens up!
-Then add in chives, parsley, thyme, ACV, salt and pepper.
+Then add in chives, parsley, thyme, apple cider vinegar, salt and pepper.
 Set aside and let cool.

 Roll out the top piece of dough.
 Once the filling has cooled, place in bottom of pie pan and then seal the pie with the top rolled out dough (top crust).
 Brush with egg wash, being sure to get the edges so they don’t burn.
 Use your form to decorate the edges.
 Cut 2 slits, or an X at the top to let steam release while pit pie bakes.
 Bake for 40 minutes, let sit for 20, then enjoy!